COUNTRY BREAD

 • The bread is finished when it temps about 200 F.

-• Allow the bread to cool for at least 30 minutes before slicing (to allow the gluten to settle, otherwise the loaf will be slightly gummy).
+• Allow the bread to cool for at least 30 minutes (one to two hours is better) before slicing (otherwise the loaf will be slightly gummy).

 • Enjoy!